-The findings from the legal screening, risk assessment tools, and clinical assessments are compiled and then discussed at the weekly WCDC meeting.
-An individualized treatment plan is developed by clinical staff collaboratively with participant and presented to the team with recommendations for treatment.
+The findings from the legal screening, risk assessment tools, and clinical assessments are compiled and then discussed at the weekly WCMHC meeting.
+An individualized treatment plan is developed, collaboratively with the participant, by clinical staff and presented to the team with recommendations for treatment.

-The WCDC Judge makes the final decision regarding acceptance into the program.
+The WCMHC Judge makes the final decision regarding acceptance into the program.
 The Participant is notified of his/her acceptance or denial during the regular weekly court call, and, if accepted, a date will be set for the Participant to sign his or her contract and Consent to Participate.
 Upon signing the Consent to Participate, each participant will be assigned to one of the Problem Solving Court probation officers for development of a Probation Case Plan to address assessed risks for recidivism as well as a clinical case manager for their behavioral treatment needs.

 If the participant is denied entrance into the program, he or she is sent back to their original court call for traditional case processing.
-When a person referred to WCDC is found ineligible to enroll in WCDC by the WCDC team or a WCDC participant in discharged from WCDC, the WCDC prosecutor shall delete or destroy the WCDC participant's confidential information that was disseminated in conjunction with the person's referral to or participation in WCDC.
+When a person referred to WCMHC is found ineligible to enroll by the WCMHC team or a WCMHC participant in discharged from WCMHC, the WCMHC prosecutor shall delete or destroy the WCMHC participant's confidential information that was disseminated in conjunction with the person's referral to or participation in WCMHC.